Vojat05/GardeningGame/README.md

 Sometimes pigeons will come flying across the garden, you must try to dodge their bombardment.<br>
 If you take too much damage, you'll die.
 And every time that happens, you will be forced to load your previous save file to continue playing.<br>

+# Modding
+To use a custom made texture pack, add the texture pack folder inside the res folder, then <br>
+change the "Texture-Pack" value in Config.json.

 # Controls

 ## Movement